josephlewis/leastcostpath/README.md

       * Amended PDI_validation function to return area between lines
 -   version 1.7.2
       * Implemented add_dem_error.
 See function documentation for more information and usage
+-   version 1.7.3
+      * Implemented type 'autocorrelated' and the calculation of probability intervals in add_dem_error
+-   version 1.7.4
+      * Allow for the rasterisation of SpatialLines in create_lcp_density through the rasterize_as_points argument.
+If FALSE, SpatialLines are rasterised.
+If TRUE, SpatialLines converted to SpatialPoints and rasterised.
+See function documentation for more information.

 Authors
 -------